adcret/PMP/README.md

 2. Follow the steps outlined in the notebook to perform the analysis.

-   The data can be founf in the data folder.
+   The data can be found in the data folder.

 ## Contributing